 The Ebionites were the earliest consumers of what Irenaeus of Lyon recognized as the Gospel of Matthew.
-Actually it was the prototype version of the Gospel of Matthew (perhaps a Matthew/Luke hybrid), which was written as a polemical response and theological counterpoint to the Gospel of Mark.
-Given the fact that the Ebionites were not the first sect to create a Gospel, coupled with the fact that Matthew relies so heavily on Mark, it is unlikely the Ebionites, or anyone like them, were the earliest Christian sect; in light of this conclusion, it is unlikely that anyone in the Ebionite community knew Jesus or any of his apostles, as eye witnesses would not have needed to rely on Mark’s Gospel.
+Actually it was the prototype version of the Gospel of Matthew (perhaps a Matthew/Luke hybrid), which was written in divergence and in contrast to the Gospel of Mark.
+Given the fact that the Ebionites were not the first sect to create a Gospel, coupled with the fact that Matthew relies so heavily on Mark, it is unlikely the Ebionites, or anyone like them, were the earliest Christian sect; in light of this conclusion, it is also unlikely that anyone in the Ebionite community knew Jesus or any of his apostles, as eye witnesses would not have needed to rely on Mark’s Gospel.

-This unavoidable conclusion is painfully self-evident, despite tradition’s inclination to place the Ebionites, followers of James and Stephen, as the earliest sect, predating Paul’s ministry.
+This conclusion is self-evident, despite tradition’s inclination to place the Ebionites, followers of James and Stephen, as the earliest sect, predating Paul’s ministry.
 Tradition remembers the Ebionites as enemies Paul; this detail comes directly from Irenaeus – AH i.26.2.
 Epiphanius said about the Ebionites: “For at one time they prided themselves on virginity, presumably because of James the Lord’s brother”.

-The curious underlying detail is that Ebion means poor.
+Ebion means poor.
 Coupled with the Ebionites’ hatred of Paul, this makes Paul’s passages about “remember the poor” (Gal 2:10) and “men from James” (Gal 2:12) in Galatians likely references to the Ebionites.
-Yet, if we place Paul in the mid-1st century, Matthew’s reliance on Mark becomes more strange, given that Paul does seem to imply that they preceded his ministry.
-One solution is that Galatians was written much later than the mid-1st century.
+Yet, if we place Paul in the mid-1st century, Matthew’s reliance on Mark becomes more strange, given that Paul implies that the Ebionites preceded his ministry.
+One solution is that Galatians was written later than the mid-1st century.
 Considering Galatians was first consumed by Marcion, and that it was the centerpiece of his canon, this conclusion is economical, in that the earliest and most zealous users of a religious text give clues to that text’s author.
-In other words, Marcion probably wrote Galatians, probably between 120 and 130.
+In this theory, Marcion or someone in the previous generation wrote Galatians between 115 and 130.

 Many scholars assume the Ebionites’ Jewish roots and baptismal ritual makes them possible inheritors of the Essenes.
-This might very well be true, as the Gospel of Matthew coincides with several attributes of the Essenes, notably the notion that people should not swear to anything (Matthew 5:34).
-However, there are a few details that do not fit, suggesting the evolution of the Essenes was more complicated:
+This might be true, as the Gospel of Matthew coincides with several attributes of the Essenes, notably the notion that people should not swear to anything (Matthew 5:34).
+However, there are details that do not fit, suggesting the evolution from Essene to Ebionite was more complicated:

 - (More importantly) The Essenes, like the Pharisees (and contrasted with the Sadducees), believed in Resurrection.
 Though the (probably later) Nazarenes believed in Jesus’ resurrection, the Ebionites seem less likely to have believed such a thing